Garibaldi Provincial Park: Flora

 Garibaldi's vegetation varies with elevation.
 The lower slopes of the park, between 1000 and 1700 m above sea level, are dominated by dense forests of douglas-fir, western red cedar and western-hemlock.
 Forests of mountain hemlock, yellow cedar, alpine fir, and white bark pine are present in the higher elevations, and these eventually give way to parkland featuring the characteristically stunted trees of subalpine climates.

 Much of the park resides in the alpine and subalpine zones, and the park's alpine meadows are carpeted by many species of alpine plants, including heather, western anemone, lupine, arnica, Indian paintbrush, and avalanche lily.
 The park's flowers are typically most prominent in August.

 Fauna

 Wildlife thrives in Garibaldi Park, including mammals such as grizzly and black bears, mountain goat, deer, marmot, and pika.
-A number of birds are present in the park, including golden eagle, bald eagle, blue jay, Canada jay, and ptarmigan.
+A number of birds are present in the park, including the American three-toed woodpecker, common raven, Canada jay, and ptarmigans.

 As part of the park's 1990 management plan, an assessment was done on the park's mountain goat population in the Spearhead area, which at the time numbered from 50 to 70 individuals.
 The goal, supported by the provincial conservation framework of BC, was to maintain healthy, viable populations of the animal, thus preventing it from entering "at risk" status.
 Monitoring flights in March 2012 and March 2013 determined this population was "relatively stable and healthy", but as this was limited to the Spearhead area, no determination of the status of mountain goats throughout the park was made.